Shape dependence of entanglement negativity and mutual information in quantum Hall and critical systems: Integer quantum Hall groundstates

 \subsection{Hourglass geometry}

-We now turn to tip-touching corners; the calculations are done on the parallelogram hourglass geometry shown in Fig.~\ref{fig:geometryhourglass}.
+We now turn to tip-touching corners.
+The calculations are done on the parallelogram hourglass geometry shown in Fig.~\ref{fig:geometryhourglass}.
 The hourglass geometry is of particular interest because the subregions $A_1$ and $A_2$ only touch at a point, characterized by an angle $\theta$.
 Thus, there is no boundary law between the two subregions, and we can focus on the geometric corner contribution to the LN.
 The MI was previously studied at $\nu=1$ for $\theta=\pi/2$.\cite{Sirois} As for the adjacent geometry, we also compare the LN with the corner function $\mathcal{I}(\theta)$ of charge fluctuations on an hourglass geometry:\cite{Berthiere}

 The angle dependence of the LN $\mathcal{E}$ and the MI for $\nu=1,2$ are shown in Fig.~\ref{fig:negmutparahournu1L10}.
 The LN and MI vanish at small angles, in agreement with the general analysis of Section \ref{sec:hg-general}.
 We note that the LN decays faster than the MI.
 As the angle increases towards $\pi$, a pole emerges for the LN and MI, as given in Eqs.~(\ref{eq:LN-pi})-(\ref{eq:MI-pi}).
 For the LN, we find that the coefficient (residue) is $k_\times=0.369(1)$.
-For the MI, we can use the relation to the single-corner coefficient $\kappa$, Eq.~(\ref{eq:kappax}), to get $\kappa_\times=0.552$.\cite{Sirois} The small angle prefactors for the LN and MI are summarized in Table~\ref{Tab:kappa}.
+For the MI, we can use the relation to the single-corner coefficient $\kappa$, Eq.~(\ref{eq:kappax}), to get $\kappa_\times=0.552$.\cite{Sirois} The coefficients of the divergences (pole residues) for the LN and MI are summarized in Table~\ref{Tab:kappa}.
 The dashed lines correspond to the mutual fluctuations function $(1-\theta\cot\theta)/\pi$ with prefactor $k_\times$ for the LN, and $\kappa_\times$ for the MI.
 These thus accurately capture the divergence at $\pi$.
 We see that they also provide a reasonable estimate at smaller angles, without any additional fitting parameters.
-However, the agreement is not perfect since the LN and MI have a distinct angle dependence compared with the mutual fluctuations.
-In Fig.~\ref{fig:ratiohourglass}, we show different ratios.
-First, in panel (a), we compare the angle dependence between the two fillings.
-The ratio $\mathcal E_{\nu=2}/\mathcal E_{\nu=1}$ shows a stronger angle dependence compared to what was found for the adjacent geometry, exceeding the naive value 2 by at most $20\%$ (in the range studied).
-The ratio for the MI behaves like the one for LN but reflected below 2.
-Panels (b)-(d) show ratios of different quantities at the same filling.
-We see that the angle dependence shows the most variability at small angles.
+However, deviations can be seen indicating that the LN and MI have a distinct angle dependence compared with the mutual fluctuations, \red{but it is noteworthy that the agreement is surprisingly good in the case of the LN for all angles under consideration.
+It would be interesting to understand why these two very different quantities possess such a similar angle dependence beyond the general constraints established in Section~\ref{sec:general}.}